 Via Qwick - Some businesses pay tips through the Qwick platform via Standard Pay, which can take up to 2–3 days to process after a business pays out tips.

 If you have questions about the way a specific shift will pay out tips, the best person to ask is the onsite manager once you arrive.
 If you have questions about tips that you’ve earned, please text Qwick Support at 79425.

 How long does it take for a business to pay tips?

 Every business is different, so the amount of time it takes to pay out tips varies.
 That said, we’re committed to ensuring you're paid your earned tips in a timely manner.
-As a general rule of thumb, tips are paid within 10 days after the shift.
+As a general rule of thumb, tips are paid within 10 business days after the shift.

 I worked a shift that was supposed to pay tips, but I haven’t received them.
 What should I do?

-If it’s been 10+ days since your shift and your tips haven’t been distributed, please text Qwick Support at 79425 so we can inquire with the business.
+If it’s been 10+ business days since your shift and your tips haven’t been distributed, please text Qwick Support at 79425 so we can inquire with the business.

 Which shifts or shift types are more likely to earn tips?

 Businesses offer tips on an individual shift basis.
 This means that you may see the opportunity to earn tips indicated on some shifts, but not on others.
 If “+tips” isn’t indicated on a particular shift, it’s safe to assume there won’t be an opportunity to earn tips.